seepiol/Rasp2Pc/README.md

 - [x] Add better way to change shortcuts, functions and button text on RASP component from pc
 - [x] Android component (RaspCli)
 - [ ] Windows support
+  - [ ] Test if is enough to put into shortcuts.CSV the path of the executable file
 - [ ] Mac Os support (but i haven't a mac so idk)

 ## Known Issues